Troglodyne-Internet-Widgets/tCMS/Readme.md

 Starman and uWSGI

-In production, I would expect you to run under uWSGI, and the `tcms` command in the TLD runs this.
+In production, I would expect you to run under uWSGI, and the `tcms-uwsgi` command in the TLD runs this.
-Otherwise, you can run `www/server.psgi` to start starman normally.
+Otherwise, you can run `tcms` to start starman normally.

 Ideas to come:
 =============